Stackclash/5e-vault/6. Resources/Books/Tashas Cauldron Of Everything/1 Using This Book.md

 obsidianUIMode: preview
 cssclasses: json5e-note
 tags:
   - compendium/src/5e/tce
-aliases: ["Using This Book"]
+aliases:
+  - Using This Book
 ---
 # Using This Book
 *Source: Tasha's Cauldron of Everything, p.
 4*